 Cycling is one of the easiest ways to fit exercise into your daily routine because it's also a form of transport.
-It saves you money, gets you fit and is good for the environment.
+Cycling also:

 It's a low-impact type of exercise, so it's easier on your joints than running or other high-impact aerobic activities.
 But it still helps you get into shape.

-British Cycling's website has recreation and travel sections that offer information and hints on everything you need to enjoy cycling, whether you're a cycling commuter, mountain biker or first-time cyclist.
+The British Cycling website has recreation and travel sections that can give you information and hints on everything you need to enjoy cycling, whether you're a cycling commuter, mountain biker, or first-time cyclist.

-The site includes a national leisure cycling calendar, which lists everything from charity events to multi-day challenges, and advice on training, maintenance and improving fitness.
+The site includes a national leisure cycling calendar, which lists everything from charity events to multi-day challenges, as well as advice on training, maintenance, and improving fitness.

 You could also join a club in your area and go on organised bike rides.
 See British Cycling's clubs page to find one.

 If you want to turn your hobby into something more competitive, there are around 2,500 races registered with British Cycling each year.
-There are all sorts of bike races to chose from.
-Visit the British Cycling recreation section to find a race near you to watch or take part in.
+There are all sorts of bike races to choose from.
+Visit the British Cycling website to find a race near you to watch or take part in.

 Wearing a cycling helmet can help prevent a head injury if you fall off your bike.